armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 ...
 ```

-### `targets.<targetName>.account`
+## Account (cluster)

-The account name that a target Kubernetes cluster got assigned when you installed the Remote Network Agent (RNA) on it.
+`targets.<targetName>.account`: The account name that a target Kubernetes cluster got assigned when you installed the Remote Network Agent (RNA) on it.
 Specifically, it is the value for the `agentIdentifier` parameter.
 Note that older versions of the RNA used the `agent-k8s.accountName` parameter.

 This name must match an existing cluster because Armory CD-as-a-Service uses the identifier to determine which cluster to deploy to.